LINBIT/linstor-ansible/README.md

 System requirements:

+  - An account at https://my.linbit.com (contact sales@linbit.com).
-  - Deployment environment must have Ansible `2.4.0+`
+  - Deployment environment must have Ansible `2.7.0+` and `python-netaddr`.
-  - All target systems must have passwordless SSH access
+  - All target systems must have passwordless SSH access.
-  - All hostnames are resolvable
+  - All hostnames used in inventory file are resolvable (better to use IP addresses).
+  - Target systems are CentOS/RHEL 7.

 # Usage